How to Start a Fund

 - Choose the Name of Your Fund

-Most of our funds are named for the donor or the donor's family or as a memorial to someone special.
-Every grant from the fund will carry this name.
+Most of our funds are named after the donor or the donor's family or as a memorial to someone special.
+Every grant from the fund will carry this name helping carry on your legacy of giving back.
 If you prefer anonymity, you may choose a name that reflects your fund's charitable purposes.

 - Choose a Type of Fund